patrickcortez/AurSh/Readme.md

 round edges.
 - `Updater`: A tool to update the shell from the remote repository.
 - `Contexts`: A disk backed object like that can hold multiple attributes to structurize and organize variables.
+- A built in Network Helper tool for connecting,disconnecting and recieving/sending data through the command-line.

 ---